hbt/oss-checklist/_posts/2014-06-24-checklist.md

   - install instructions
   - configuration

+- release early, release often
+- *release scripts*
-- *package*
+  - packaging binaries
     - binaries in download section
    - uses appropriate package manager
+  - deployment scripts
+    - travis
+- test
+- Don't be afraid to throw away code, if you don't feel good about it
+- Simple Design & minimum-effort path (simplest thing that works but not the dumbest thing)
+- Perfection (in design) is achieved not when there is nothing more to add, but rather when there is nothing more to take away

 ## Stage 3 - Marketing
 - spread the word